Michael Mann’s magnificent HEAT is a tragic drama par excellence.

 I couldn’t believe it.
-Heat, writer/director Michael Mann’s magnificent crime drama is now 20 years old.
+HEAT, writer/director Michael Mann’s magnificent crime drama is now 20 years old.
 Watching it again recently, it felt as though it were made yesterday.
 Everything about it seemed fresh, urgent and vital.
-From the incredible ensemble cast headed by 2 actors absolutely at the top of their game – Robert De Niro and Al Pacino – to the unbelievable bank robbery and getaway sequence, which in 1995, I’d never seen done quite the way Mann does it, to the breathtaking 7-minute diner face-off.
+From the incredible ensemble cast headed by two actors absolutely at the top of their game – Robert De Niro and Al Pacino – to the unbelievable bank robbery and getaway sequence which in 1995 when the film was released, I’d never seen done quite the way Mann does it, to the breathtaking 7-minute diner face-off.
 It’s all amazing stuff and like all classics, you can watch it again and again.

 The story, if you don’t know, focuses on the cat n’ mouse pursuit by Al Pacino’s veteran homicide detective Vincent Hanna of a gang of criminals, including Tom Sizemore’s tough Michael Cheritto and Val Kilmer’s volatile Chris Shiherlis (awesome) but lead by Robert De Niro’s phenomenally clever and extremely dangerous Neil McCauley.